 Some illnesses are more likely to affect men than women, so men should be especially mindful about taking steps to prevent these issues:

 - Lung cancer.
-Men are slightly more likely to get lung cancer — the lifetime risk for men is 1 in 15, while it is 1 in 17 for women, according to the American Cancer Society.
-African American men are about 15% more likely to develop lung cancer compared to white men.
-Smoking increases the risk of lung cancer.
+Men are slightly more likely to get lung cancer—the lifetime risk for men is 1 in 16, while it’s 1 in 17 for women, according to the American Cancer Society.
+Black men are about 12% more likely to develop lung cancer compared to white men.
+Patients can decrease their risk of lung cancer by avoiding smoking.
+Lung cancer is becoming less common.
+Since 2006, rates have decreased by 2.6% per year in men and 1.1% per year in women, according to the Lung Cancer Research Foundation.

 - Kidney stones.
 The lifetime risk of kidney stones is about 19% in men and 9% in women, according to the National Kidney Foundation.
 Staying hydrated can help prevent kidney stones.

 - Prostate cancer.
-While all men are at risk for prostate cancer, African American men are more likely to get prostate cancer and are more commonly affected at younger ages.
-Men who are 50 or older should ask their doctor about testing, and African American men should discuss testing with their provider at age 45.
-If you have a family history of prostate cancer, you should also consider screenings at a younger age, and your provider will discuss your options with you.
+While all men are at risk for prostate cancer, Black men are more likely to get prostate cancer and are more commonly affected at younger ages.
+Men who are 50 or older should ask their doctor about testing, and Black men should discuss testing with their provider at age 45.
+If you have a family history of prostate cancer, you should also consider screenings at a younger age, and your provider will discuss options with you.